Fire and rescue services

 Facilities for changing traveller's cheques and Australian dollars are very limited.

-US dollars are easily exchangeable in Nigeria, and usually accepted at:
+US dollars, British Pounds and Euros are easily exchangeable in Nigeria, and usually accepted at:

-ATMs are widely available in major cities.
+ATMs are widely available in major cities only.
 However, it’s hard to use non-Nigerian debit and credit cards outside of major hotels.
 Most transactions need to be conducted using local cards, bank transfers or cash.

-Fraud is a risk when using debit and credit cards
+Fraud and skimming are high risks when using debit and credit cards with ATMs or EFTPOS machines.

-Travel disruptions have also occurred in recent weeks due to difficulties in obtaining fuel for vehicles or cash to pay for travel.
+Travel services in Nigeria are not reliable.
 Not all travel providers accept credit or debit cards.
 You should reconsider your need to travel and have back-up options.

-Some of Nigeria's land borders are now open for personal travel, but you should check if the specific border you propose to travel through is open at the time of travel.
 Avoid travelling over land borders to Nigeria.
-Most destinations bordering Nigeria have a high travel advice level.
-If despite our advice you travel overland, read the travel advice of the destination your entering or exiting.
+Nigeria's land borders may open and close at short notice.
+Check if the specific border you propose to travel through is open at the time of travel.
+Most destinations bordering Nigeria also have a high travel advice level.
+If despite our advice you travel overland, read the travel advice of the destination you're entering or exiting.

 Driving in Nigeria is dangerous due to:

 Avoid travel by domestic road transport between urban centres due to the high incidence of attacks on motorists by criminal gangs, bandits and terrorists.
-If despite our advice, you decide to travel via domestic road transport, engage with professional security for support and planning.
-Travelling in an armoured motor vehicle is the safest domestic road transport option.
+They may attempt to stop travellers with nails and branches on the road, fake breakdowns and injured people, and fake checkpoints.
+If despite our advice, you decide to travel via domestic road transport, you should engage professional security for support and planning.
+Travelling in an armoured vehicle with a trusted security provider is the safest domestic road transport option.

 Expect delays when you travel.
 This can include: